jessebutryn/wtfisbash/UUO/uuo-cat.md

 cat file
 ```

-This is an extreme security risk at worst and very inefficient at best.
+This is a security risk at worst and very inefficient at best.

 * [CVE-2003-0063](https://nvd.nist.gov/vuln/detail/CVE-2003-0063)
 * [CVE-2008-2383](https://nvd.nist.gov/vuln/detail/CVE-2008-2383)